samuel-walters/Cloud-computing-with-AWS/documentation/set_up_ec2.md

 > 9. On the `Connect to Instance` page where you copied the `ssh` command, navigate to `EC2 Instance Connect`.

 > 10. Type the Public IPv4 address into your browser.
 Now everything should be working, and you should be able to access the Fibonacci page without entering a port number.

+## setting up mongod

+> 1. Connect an EC2 Instance much like the one set up before.
+Name it `eng110_name_db`.

+> 2. For the security group rules, add Type `Custom TCP` and for port put in `27017`.
+Under `Source`, fill in the ip for your app EC2 instance, and add /32 at the end.
+For example: `52.51.222.118/32`.
+Add a description that simply says `app ip`.

+> 3. Remember to use the correct key.

+> 4. Connect to the newly created EC2 instance in the exact same way.

+> 5. Type in these commands, one by one:

+        sudo apt-get update -y
+        sudo apt-get upgrade -y
+        sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv D68FA50FEA312927 echo "deb https://repo.mongodb.org/apt/ubuntu xenial/mongodb-org/3.2 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-3.2.list
+        sudo apt-get update -y
+        sudo apt-get upgrade -y
+        sudo apt-get install -y mongodb-org=3.2.20 mongodb-org-server=3.2.20 mongodb-org-shell=3.2.20 mongodb-org-mongos=3.2.20 mongodb-org-tools=3.2.20
+        sudo systemctl status mongod
+        sudo systemctl start mongod
+        sudo systemctl enable mongod
+        sudo systemctl status mongod

+> 6. Type in `cd /etc` and then type in `sudo nano mongod.conf`.
+Under `network interfaces`, for the ip put in `0.0.0.0`.
+Save and exit.

+> 7. Type in these commands:

+        sudo systemctl restart mongod
+        sudo systemctl enable mongod
+        sudo systemctl status mongod

+> 8. In your app EC2 instance, type in `sudo echo "export DB_HOST=mongodb://your_db_ip:27017/posts" >> ~/.bashrc`.

+> 9. Run the command source ~/.bashrc

+> 9. Check the environment variable with the command `printenv DB_HOST`.

+> 10. Still in the app EC2 instance, run the command `node seeds/seed.js`.

+> 11. Type in `npm start`.